Selectra-Dev/selectra-standards/project-management/general-workflows.md

-# General Project management workflows
+General Project management workflows
+=

+# Table of contents

 - Projects
     - Announce the project
-    - Define the different steps and the team
+    - Define the different steps of your project, and who should be a part of it
     - Write the specifications
     - Quotations
     - Design
     - Kick-off meeting
     - Development
 - Maintenance
     - Generalities
-     - Drupal modifications
+    - Drupal

-## Projects
+# Projects

   In order to build a reliable technical infrastructure, improve development time and reduce maintenance cost, it is essential that every project follows precise workflows.
 Therefore, when starting a new project, you **MUST** follow the following steps:

 ## 1. Announce the project

 The technical staff must be aware of the very existence of the project from the start.
-To that end, as soon as you start working on a new project you **MUST** :
+To that end, as soon as you start working on a new project you **MUST**:
  - Create a new card on [this board](https://trello.com/b/EI6byZd7).
 This card should provide a bird view of the project state.
-Here's what it **MUST** contain : [What should I put in a card?](https://trello.com/c/TiFmB8VC).
+Here's what it **MUST** contain: [What should I put in a card?](https://trello.com/c/TiFmB8VC).
  - Announce it on #project: a quick message mentioning the new project will do!
 And don't forget to add a link to the corresponding trello card.
- - Create a new slack channel: #project-$nameOfyourProject
+ - Create a new slack channel: #project-$nameOfYourProject

 ## 2. Define the different steps of your project, and who should be a part of it